Looking to Purchase Engine Bearings?

 Small End Bushes

-These bearing are located at the smaller end of the connecting rod.
+These bearings are located at the smaller end of the connecting rod.
 This is where the gudgeon pin of the piston is located.
 We can source these bearings if your conrod requires them.
-Often these bearing come with the conrod.
-Small end bushed either come at a specific size or need to be lined bored to achieve the correct fitment.
+Often these bearings come with the conrod.
+Small end bushes either come at a specific size or need to be lined bored to achieve the correct fitment.

 small end bearings